Harshi-789/Infosys-Springboard-Virtual-Internship-6.0/README.md

 📘 Overview

-This repository includes simple projects and notebooks related to Artificial Intelligence and Machine Learning.

-It focuses on:
+This repository contains a collection of beginner-to-intermediate level projects in Artificial Intelligence (AI) and Machine Learning (ML).
+Implemented using Python and popular libraries such as NumPy, Pandas, Matplotlib, and Seaborn, these notebooks focus on:

-Learning the basics of AI and ML
+Understanding key AI & ML concepts

-Understanding data preprocessing and visualization
+Performing data preprocessing and visualization

-Implementing basic algorithms like clustering and data analysis
+Implementing algorithms like Clustering, Regression, and Classification

-All projects are written in Python using libraries like NumPy, Pandas, Matplotlib, and Seaborn.
+Gaining practical experience in Exploratory Data Analysis (EDA)

 --------------------------------------------------------------------------------------------

-🤖 What is Artificial Intelligence
+🤖 Artificial Intelligence

-Artificial Intelligence means making computers think and act like humans.
-AI helps systems to:
+Artificial Intelligence (AI) is the simulation of human intelligence processes by computer systems.
+It enables machines to:

-Learn from data
+Learn from data (Machine Learning)

-Make decisions

-Adapt to new situations
+Adapt to new inputs (Deep Learning)

-Examples: voice assistants, recommendation systems, and chatbots.
+Perform human-like tasks such as prediction, speech recognition, and decision-making

+AI is the foundation for building intelligent systems capable of reasoning, problem-solving, and learning autonomously.

 --------------------------------------------------------------------------------------------

-📊 What is Machine Learning
+📊 Machine Learning

-Machine Learning is a part of AI that teaches computers to learn from data without being directly programmed.
+Machine Learning (ML) is a subset of AI focused on enabling systems to automatically learn from data without being explicitly programmed.
-It helps to find patterns and make predictions.

-Examples:
+It involves:

+Training models using historical data

+Identifying hidden patterns

+Making accurate predictions or classifications

+🧩 Applications:

-Predicting prices
+Predicting stock prices

-Classifying emails as spam or not

-Grouping similar items or users
+Detecting spam emails

+Classifying diseases

+Segmenting customers based on behavior

 --------------------------------------------------------------------------------------------